immortalmind2016/grpc-server-client/README.md

 # Description
-Demo project to use `gprc` to make remote procedure calls from the client to the server to get the list of news
+Demo project to use `grpc` to make remote procedure calls from the client to the server to get the list of news

 # Tools